distributed-owls/eventually/README.md

 ## Semantics

-The call to `eventually` will succeed if the passed function returns some value other than `false` within the provided number of retries.
+The call to `eventually` will succeed within the provided number of retries if the passed function returns some value other than:

+* `false`
+* `:error`
+* a tuple starting with `:error`
 Otherwise, it will either raise a `Liveness` exception or reraise the last exception raised by the function.

 By default, `eventually` will attempt to execute the function 250 times, every 20 milliseconds.
 Both parameters can be altered by passing them to